wp-plugins/social-exchange-plugin/readme.txt

 = How will I get my post shared? =

 You can set a sharing campaign on a post/page level.
 Just edit your post and set the maximum number of shares you need for that specific post.
-If the maximum value is reach, your post will be no longer shared.
+If the maximum value is reached, your post will be no longer shared.
 Also you can manage your campaigns (Start, Stop, set a Maximum number of shares) more easily from All posts/ All pages interface in your Wordpress Dashboard.

 = What if I run out of points? =